vineetrao06/VoiceAssistant/README.md

 # VoiceAssistant

 A fully functional voice assistant that can handle many features and do several tasks for you - just with some simple voice commands.
-Tasks include: Playing music, drafting emails, sending tweets, and much more!
+Tasks include: Playing music, drafting emails, sending tweets, and much more.

 **Setup**: